Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 | Cyber Security 1                 | 2-4 hrs/week       | By choice                             |

-One thing that already sticks out to me is that I was putting in 8-10hrs a week for the course Data Structures and additional 2-6hrs for Math course ie courses I didnt choose to do but I *had* to do since graduating from TAMK meant I am required to complete a certain study package.
+One thing that already sticks out to me is that I was putting in 8-10hrs a week for the course Data Structures and additional 2-6hrs for Math course ie courses I didn't choose to do but I *had* to do since graduating from TAMK meant I am required to complete a certain study package.
 This package has a total of 25 credits so out of 120 for the masters, after removing 30 for thesis and 25 from this package, I only get to choose 65 credits.
 Not very nice :(

 I will do a short breakdown of the courses now.

 ## Cryptography Engineering

-By far the best course I had this semester, I learned so much about a field I wasnt very excited about and had doubts starting this course.
+By far the best course I had this semester, I learned so much about a field I wasn't very excited about and had doubts starting this course.
 But in the end I can say I am glad I took this course since it brought to me the peak university experience even though it was completely online.
 The teacher was awesome and had planned the course really well.
 Each week was described in detail and it was easy to find out what was expected of me.
 There was more than enough information about the weeks topics and each week had quizzes and and coding exercises.

 The book for the course was - [Understanding Cryptography First edition](https://www.cryptography-textbook.com/) by Christof Paar and the video lecture series was also by him which is all there on YouTube!

-Initially this was off putting for me since I was conflicted about following a course where video lectures arent even recorded by the teacher incharge and just available on YouTube for everyone, but as the course progressed and the coding assignments became more and more demanding I was glad that I could understand the book straight from its author and I believe Christof Paar's enthusiasm for crypto rubber off me and made me interested in it too.
+Initially this was off putting for me since I was conflicted about following a course where video lectures aren't even recorded by the teacher in charge and just available on YouTube for everyone, but as the course progressed and the coding assignments became more and more demanding I was glad that I could understand the book straight from its author and I believe Christof Paar's enthusiasm for crypto rubber off me and made me interested in it too.
 He is by far the best online lecturer I have ever had.

 There were two course exams and both were from a fixed question pool making the exam easy if you know your way with ChatGPT and understand the topics, which would only be possible if you worked on the course every week.

-Course rating 4.5/5 Highly recommened
+Course rating 4.5/5 Highly recommended

 Github repo - [https://github.com/Cabba4/cryptography](https://github.com/Cabba4/cryptography)